andremann/SKG-IF/docs/source/products.rst

 Identifiers
 ----
-:Description: Identifier for the entity outside of the SKG.
+:Description: A list of external identifiers for the entity.
 :Type: List
 :Use: Optional (0..1)